 CAPTURING MORE VALUE

 To help agencies and other professional firms improve their margins in an era of intense price pressure, Ignition is at the forefront of helping firms understand and adopt more progressive pricing strategies and practices.
-We have worked closely with organizations such as the American Association of Advertising Agencies (4As), Association of National Advertisers (ANA), Institute for Practitioners in Advertising (IPA) and Institute of Communications Agencies (ICA) to show how firms can follow modern, customer-based pricing practices as a means of improving not only profitability but also client relationships.
+We have worked closely with major organizations and associations across the globe to show how firms can follow modern, customer-based pricing practices as a means of improving not only profitability but also client relationships.

 Our work and views have been featured by leading business publications including The Economist, The Wall Street Journal, The Guardian, and numerous trade publications such as Advertising Age, Campaign and Admap.
 Our approach to positioning and pricing for professional services is outlined in books authored by Ignition associates, including Positioning for Professionals by Tim Williams and Implementing Value Pricing by Ron Baker.